-Another possibility is that the depressant properties of cannabis act much the same way that other depressants like alcohol do, making men less able to perform.
+Another possibility is that the depressant properties of cannabis act much the same way that other depressants.
+This might have a similar effect to alcohol, i.e. making men less able to perform.

-But the possibility with the most rabid scientific following is that cannabis effects in men are more dose-dependent than in women.
+The possibility with the strongest scientific following is that cannabis effects in men are more dose-dependent than women’s.
 The idea is that small and medium amounts of cannabis affect men positively, but large doses carry negatives effects.
-When the Columbia researchers found that women were more affected by cannabis than men, they also discovered that THC sticks in the female system longer than in males.
-Because men flush THC out more quickly than women, they choose to replace it more often, leading to taking higher doses than women, and thus suffering from effects of higher doses of a depressant.
+The Columbia researchers found that women were more affected by cannabis than men.
+They also discovered that THC sticks in the female system longer than in males.
+Men flush THC out more quickly than women.
+Therefore they choose to replace it more often, leading to taking higher doses than women.
+Thus men suffer more from higher doses of a depressant.

 Perhaps this shouldn’t be surprising.

 As far back as 1894, the Indian Hemp Drugs Commission was warning people about the danger cannabis posed to sexual health.
-While the report ultimately concluded that cannabis is harmless in small and moderate doses, the loose collection of 19th century doctors, yogis, police, and clergymen found that it could cause a lapse in libido.
+The report ultimately concluded that cannabis is harmless in small and moderate doses.
+The collection of 19th century doctors, yogis, police, and clergymen found that it could cause a lapse in libido.

 But while the effects of cannabis may be mediated by hormones, the plant does not cause any change in the level of hormones found in the body.
-A study in the journal Drug and Alcohol Dependence found that even chronic cannabis users saw no change in the amount of testosterone and estrogen in users’ bodies.
+A study in Drug and Alcohol Dependence found that even chronic cannabis users saw no change in testosterone or estrogen.